 Students who fail to repay an emergency loan may:

 - be refused future loans

 - be referred to the University's External Debt Collection Agency to recover the outstanding sum and this may adversely affect your credit rating.
 You will also be liable for any additional recovery costs.

 At RGU we recognise that being a student can be expensive.

 That's why we offer a range of scholarships.
 Winning a scholarship can be an easy way of boosting your income, leaving you free to concentrate on your studies.
 It’s also an excellent way to gain practical experience through the industry mentoring and placement opportunities which many of our corporate scholarships offer.

 Fully Funded Places

-Robert Gordon University is pleased to announce a limited number of full-time MSc places, where the tuition fees are funded by the Scottish Funding Council (SFC), for Scottish/EU applicants, for courses starting September 2018.
+Robert Gordon University is pleased to announce a limited number of full-time MSc places, where the tuition fees are funded by The Data Lab, for courses starting September 2019.